radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/update-an-environment.md

 ---
 # Update an Environment

-When updates are applied to your Cloud Manager instance, your environments are not automatically updated.
-This guide outlines the steps required to update your environments. (**This still needs to be confirmed/there may be other update conditions**)
+When version updates are applied to your Cloud Manager instance, your environments are not automatically updated (**This still needs to be confirmed/there may be other update conditions**).
+You can update your environments from the *Environments* home screen or you can update a specific environment from it's [*Overview*](../environment-details/environment-details-ui.md) screen.
+This guide outlines the steps required to update your environments from the *Environments* home screen.

-> **Important notes before getting started.**
+> **Note:** Before getting started make sure you know your current version of of Cloud Manager and the required number of FID nodes to display for each environment that requires updating.

 Quick linking to other docs.